jo-m/trainbot/README.md

 The binaries are currently built and tested on X86_64 and a Raspberry Pi 4 B.

-## Assumptions
+## Assumptions and notes on computer vision

+The computer vision used in trainbot is fairly naive and simple.
+There is no camera calibration, image stabilization, undistortion, perspective mapping, or "real" object tracking.
+This allows us to stay away from complex dependencies like OpenCV, and keeps the computational requirements low.
+All processing happens on CPU.

+As a consequence, there are certain requirements which have to be met:

 1. Trains only appear in a (manually) pre-cropped region.
 1. The camera is stable and the image does not move around in any direction.
 1. There are no large fast brightness changes.
 1. Trains have a given min and max speed.
 1. We are looking at the tracks more or less perpendicularly in the chosen image crop region.
-   No fancy camera calibration or geometric correction takes place, we are d
-1. Trains are coming from one direction at a time, crossings are not handled properly.
+1. Trains are coming from one direction at a time, crossings are not yet handled properly.
-1. Trains have a constant acceleration (might be 0) and do not stop and turn around.
+1. Trains have a constant acceleration (might be 0) and do not stop and turn around while in front of the camera.

 ## V4L Settings